DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 `ml_app`
 : optional - _string_
 <br />The name of your LLM application, service, or project, under which all traces and spans are grouped.
 This helps distinguish between different applications or experiments.
 See [Application naming guidelines](#application-naming-guidelines) for allowed characters and other constraints.
 To override this value for a given trace, see [Tracing multiple applications](#tracing-multiple-applications).
-If not provided, this will default to the value of `DD_LLMOBS_APP_NAME`.
+If not provided, this defaults to the value of `DD_LLMOBS_APP_NAME`.

 `integrations_enabled` - **default**: `true`
 : optional - _boolean_
 <br />A flag to enable automatically tracing LLM calls for Datadog's supported [LLM integrations](#llm-integrations).
-If not provided, all supported LLM integrations will be enabled by default.
+If not provided, this enables all supported LLM integrations by default.
 To avoid using the LLM integrations, set this value to `false`.

 `agentless_enabled`
 : optional - _boolean_ - **default**: `false`